smaremanda/add-in-docs/docs/outlook/get-or-set-the-location-of-an-appointment.md

 # Get or set the location when composing an appointment in Outlook
-Learn how to get or set the location from an Outlook add-in when the user is composing an appointment in Outlook.

-## Prerequisites for getting or setting the location in a compose form

 The JavaScript API for Office provides asynchronous methods ([getAsync](http://dev.outlook.com/reference/add-ins/Location.html) and [setAsync](http://dev.outlook.com/reference/add-ins/Location.html)) to get and set the location of an appointment that the user is composing.
 These asynchronous methods are available to only compose add-ins.
 To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of [Create Outlook add-ins for compose forms](../outlook/compose-scenario.md).